codertyler/marina-management/README.md

 # What I can do better if I had time?

-I would have definitely implmeneted drag and drop function instead of buttons to make changes in the dock position of a boat.
+I would have definitely implemented a drag and drop function instead of buttons to make changes in the dock position of a boat.